 After the Roman Empire had incorporated a big chunk of the British Isles in the first century, the empire needed a military force to defend their northern limes.
 Like elsewhere, they made use of mercenaries.
 Many Frisians, (still) living along the coast of present-day the Netherlands, joined the Roman army as mercenary to fight in Britannia.
 So, what do we know about these early mercenaries?

-The Romans arrived two thousand years ago at the mighty river Rhine Delta and its impenetrable, near-empty peat lands.
-The first record of the Frisians dates from BC 12 about how the Frisian (called Frisii) tribes became an ally during a battle against the Chauci tribe in the north of what is now the Wadden Sea coast of northwest Germany, roughly between the river Ems and Elbe.
+The Romans arrived two thousand years ago at the mighty River Rhine delta and its impenetrable, near-empty peat lands.
+The first record of the Frisians dates from BC 12 about how the Frisian (called Frisii) tribes became an ally during a battle against the Chauci tribe in the north of what is now the Wadden Sea coast of northwest Germany, roughly between the River Ems and the River Elbe.
 The Chauci were not pacified either.
 It were notorious pirates, read our blog post It all began with piracy.

 It were the Romans Pliny (or Plinius) the Elder and Tacitus who wrote about the Frisians and these northern lands in the first century.
 Historian Tacitus described Germanica in general as follows: “The terrain is fierce, the climate is rough, life and landscape are bleak.
 You only come here if it’s your homeland.”
 This must have been especially true for the barren coastal zone along the Wadden Sea, and his words had a long-lasting negative effect on tourism to the Netherlands.